Pseudogap and Fermi arc induced by Fermi surface nesting in a centrosymmetric skyrmion magnet

-Several theoretical works have proposed geometrical frustration~\cite{okubo2012,leonov2015} or orbital frustration~\cite{Nomoto2020} as key for the skyrmion lattice state in Gd-based skyrmion materials; some others believe the requirement of RKKY interaction~\cite{Inosov2009,wang2020,mitsumoto2021,Bouaziz2022} or higher-order spin interactions~\cite{ozawa2017,Hayami2017,Hayami2021a}.
-Either of these mechanisms would significantly modify the electronic structure, thus its detailed observation could bring the breakthrough to the argument of the skyrmion formation mechanism in centrosymmetric materials.
-Such a study, however, has not been done to date while strongly desired.
-ARPES measurements are the most direct way of determining the electronic structure of matter, which, however, is not straightforward in the investigation of the Gd-based skyrmion materials.
-The difficulty is that structural terminations on the sample surface and magnetic domains can greatly complicate the ARPES signals.
-Extremely careful measurements solving these complications are required to unveil the intrinsic electronic structure associated with the fascinating magnetic order in those compounds.

-In this study, we reveal the electronic structure in the Gd-based centrosymmetric skyrmion magnets for the first time by using the ARPES technique which solves the difficulties due to both surface terminations and magnetic domains.
-Among the three Gd-based skyrmion materials, in particular, we selected GdRu$_2$Si$_2$ as a research target because not only of its simplest crystal structure~\cite{garnier1995,garnier1996,Samanta2008b} but also of a fascinating property that can form the smallest skyrmion ever~\cite{Khanh2020}.
+In this study, we reveal the electronic structure of GdRu$_2$Si$_2$ using an ARPES technique that solves the difficulties caused by both surface terminations and magnetic domains.
 Magnetic phases of GdRu$_2$Si$_2$ have previously been studied by RXS and scanning tunneling microscope (STM) experiments~\cite{Khanh2020,Yasui2020,Khanh2022}.
 The emergence of a topologically non-trivial skyrmion lattice state (Phase II) requires both low temperatures (below 20 K) and a magnetic field (within a narrow range above 2 T).
-The magnetic field is not allowed in ARPES measurements, so we investigate the electronic structure only of the ground state at a zero magnetic field (Phase I).
-Nevertheless, it is crucial to investigate the ground state for elucidating the skyrmion mechanism because the ground and skyrmion phases (Phase I and Phase ll, respectively) share similar magnetic modulation \emph{\textbf{q}}-vectors: \sub{\emph{\textbf{q}}}{1} $\sim$ (0.22, 0, 0) and \sub{\emph{\textbf{q}}}{2} $\sim$ (0, 0.22, 0).
+A magnetic field is not compatible with ARPES measurements, so we investigate the electronic structure only of the ground state at a zero magnetic field (Phase I).
+Nevertheless, it is crucial for elucidating the skyrmion mechanism because the ground and skyrmion phases (Phase I and Phase ll, respectively) share similar magnetic modulation \emph{\textbf{q}}-vectors: \sub{\emph{\textbf{q}}}{1} $\sim$ (0.22, 0, 0) and \sub{\emph{\textbf{q}}}{2} $\sim$ (0, 0.22, 0).
 Here, 0.22 r.l.u. corresponds to about 0.33 \AA$^{-1}$.
-Note that the skyrmion is thought to be formed by the superposition of multiple \emph{\textbf{q}}-vectors.
-The formation mechanism of these \emph{\textbf{q}}-vectors should be reflected in the electronic structure at the ground state, and thus its direct observation by ARPES is critical to understanding the skyrmion mechanism in centrosymmetric materials.
+Note that the skyrmion lattice is the superposition of spiral spin textures represented by multiple \emph{\textbf{q}}-vectors~\cite{Tokura2021,DoubleQ_PRB}.
+The formation mechanism of these \emph{\textbf{q}}-vectors should be reflected in the electronic structure of the ground state, and thus its direct measurements by ARPES are critical.\\